peopleware/openapi/resource/search-index.md

 representations can be fitted with a clickable link, to navigate to one of the associated resources, for which the UI knows the canonical URI (it is the one it just used, and the response to which, by the way, is probably cached).

 When the association is to-many, this is more complex.
-As an example consider the examples where the UI displays the details of `X` resource `/some-service/v1/x/123`, or `Y` resource `/my-service/v1/y/abc`.
-In both cases, the UI wants to display the collection of associated `R` resources, clickable.
+Consider the UI displaying the details of `X` resource `/some-service/v1/x/123`.
+The UI wants to display the collection of associated `R` resources, clickable, as part of the details.
 For this, it requires information that makes it possible for the user to recognize an element of that collection, and the URI of the represented associated resource.

 In our example, `R` reifies a many-to-many relationship between `X` and `Y`.
 In this case, most often, the resources of type `R` or only identified, both programmatically, as to humans, by the identity or properties of the associated `X` and `Y`.
-In the example, imagine `X` resources are identified by humans by the `premium` and `layer` property together, and `Y` resources are identified by humans by the `name` property.
+In the example, imagine `Y` resources are identified by humans by the `name` property.
 When the associated `R` resources of `X` resource `/some-service/v1/x/123` are shown in its details, the user needs to see the `name` of the `Y` resource on which the represented `R` resource depends.
-When the associated `R` resources of `Y` resource `/my-service/v1/y/abc` are shown in its details, the user needs to see the `premium` and `layer` of the `X` resource on which the represented `R` resource depends.

 The UI can get the collection of to-many associated resources for given resource by executing a search request, with a `mode`, on the search service, with